Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Introduction

-Similar to the classical sparse signal reconstruction from a single measurement vector (SMV), the MMV problem is NP-hard due to the combinatorial nature of the cardinality constraint~\cite{natarajanSparseApproximateSolutions1995,davisAdaptiveGreedyApproximations1997}.
-Hence, approximate procedures are conventionally applied.
-Many existing approximate solution approaches for the SMV case have been extended to the MMV case.
-Those approaches can be roughly divided into greedy methods~\cite{cotterSparseSolutionsLinear2005,troppAlgorithmsSimultaneousSparse2006a,needellCoSaMPIterativeSignal2009,daviesRankAwarenessJoint2012}, convex relaxation approaches based on minimization of diversity measures~\cite{troppAlgorithmsSimultaneousSparse2006,malioutovSparseSignalReconstruction2005,steffensCompactFormulationEll2018,kowalskiSparseRegressionUsing2009,cotterSparseSolutionsLinear2005}, and sparse Bayesian learning methods \cite{wipfEmpiricalBayesianStrategy2007,gerstoftMultisnapshotSparseBayesian2016}.
 The diversity minimization methods achieve sparse solutions by introducing in the objective function a penalty, referred to as the diversity measure, that is computationally convenient and encourages joint sparsity.
 In particular, as a natural extension of basis pursuit~\cite{chenAtomicDecompositionBasis2001} or LASSO~\cite{tibshiraniRegressionShrinkageSelection1996} for the SMV case, the $\ell_{2,1}$-mixed-norm penalty is investigated in~\cite{cotterSparseSolutionsLinear2005,malioutovSparseSignalReconstruction2005}.
 An equivalent compact reformulation of the $\ell_{2,1}$-mixed-norm minimization, named SPARROW, is proposed in~\cite{steffensCompactFormulationEll2018}, which can be solved at a significantly reduced running time.
 The diversity minimization methods belong to the category of regularization-based methods, which can be equivalently interpreted as maximum a posteriori (MAP) estimators with different priors under the framework of Bayesian inference~\cite{gribonvalShouldPenalizedLeast2011}.
-Another class of methods established in the Bayesian framework is known as sparse Bayesian learning (SBL).
-In contrast to the diversity minimization methods, where the parameters of the prior distribution are assumed to be known and considered as tuning parameters, in the sparse Bayesian learning framework, the prior parameters are estimated by a type-II maximum likelihood, i.e., by maximizing the marginal likelihood that has been integrated over the parameter space~\cite{wipfEmpiricalBayesianStrategy2007}.
-Although this marginal likelihood is multimodal, various iterative algorithms have been employed to efficiently obtain its stationary points, including the EM algorithm and other fixed-point methods~\cite{wipfEmpiricalBayesianStrategy2007,gerstoftMultisnapshotSparseBayesian2016}.
-Recovery guarantees of several aforementioned methods for the MMV problem are established in~\cite{jinSupportRecoverySparse2013,chenTheoreticalResultsSparse2006,laiNullSpaceProperty2011,daviesRankAwarenessJoint2012,rameshSamplemeasurementTradeoffSupport2021,khannaSupportRecoveryJointly2022}.